Cozen O'Connor - The Inside View

 Main areas of work

-Business/corporate, commercial litigation, construction, government and regulatory, health law, insurance coverage, institutional response, intellectual property, labor and employment, life insurance and annuities, real estate, private client services, subrogation and recovery, state attorneys general, transportation and trade, utility, environmental and energy, white collar defense and investigations.
+Bankruptcy, business/corporate, commercial litigation, construction, government and regulatory, health law, insurance coverage, insurance defense, intellectual property, labor and employment, life insurance and annuities, real estate, private client services trust & estates, subrogation and recovery, state attorneys general, tax, transportation and trade, utility, environmental and energy, white collar defense and investigations.

 Firm profile